Jonathan Franzen: Early life and education

+Career

 Early novels

 The Twenty-Seventh City, published in 1988, is set in Franzen's hometown, St. Louis, and deals with the city's fall from grace, St. Louis having been the "fourth city" in the 1870s.
 This sprawling novel was warmly received and established Franzen as an author to watch.
 In a conversation with novelist Donald Antrim for Bomb Magazine, Franzen described The Twenty-Seventh City as "a conversation with the literary figures of my parents' generation[,] the great sixties and seventies Postmoderns", adding in a later interview "I was a skinny, scared kid trying to write a big novel.
 The mask I donned was that of a rhetorically airtight, extremely smart, extremely knowledgeable middle-aged writer."

 Strong Motion (1992) focuses mainly on a dysfunctional family, the Hollands, and uses seismic events on the American East Coast as a metaphor for the quakes that occur in family life (as Franzen put it, "I imagined static lives being disrupted from without—literally shaken.
 I imagined violent scenes that would strip away the veneer and get people shouting angry moral truths at each other.").
 A 'systems novel', the key 'systems' of Strong Motion according to Franzen are "... the systems of science and religion—two violently opposing systems of making sense in the world."
 The novel was not a financial success at the time of its publication.
 Franzen subsequently defended the novel in his 2010 Paris Review interview, remarking "I think they [critics and readers] may be overlooking Strong Motion a little bit."

 Franzen taught a fiction-writing seminar at Swarthmore in the spring of 1992 and 1994:

 For the 1992 class, Franzen invited David Foster Wallace to be a guest judge of the workshop pieces.